VISA - The Final Phase

 - Know about the Job prospects (which is the prime reason you're going there), ranking of the university, weather conditions and location of the city/town (read safety and happening life).

 - And last but not the least, get in touch with your classmates/batchmates who are joining that university so that you can ‘enjoy’ the higher studies as well.
+You must also try using our Roommate finder on Yocket-app.

 Along with an ‘admit’ the universities also sends you a form issued on your name called the “I-20 Form”.
 It is a document issued by the university to the students who have been granted admission and tells the US government that you are eligible for F-1 Student Status.
 You should receive this via post within 3-4 weeks of receiving the ‘admit’.
 Only after receiving this I-20 you are eligible to appear for VISA in student’s category (F-1 Visa).
 If you do not receive it within the stipulated period you must get in touch with the concerned authorities of the university to speed the process of getting it.